Built from first principles.

 You already know the gap is there.

 You carry responsibility for people who depend on you.
 You travel, move through unfamiliar cities, and operate in environments where your visibility is real.
-Somewhere underneath the schedule and the obligations is a quiet awareness that the gap between who you are professionally and how prepared you are physically — for the moments that actually matter — is larger than it should be.
+Somewhere underneath the schedule and the obligations is a quiet awareness that the gap between who you are professionally and how prepared you are physically, for the moments that actually matter, is larger than it should be.

 Most self-defense programs don't close that gap.
-They fill it temporarily with a weekend seminar or a technique collection, and leave you with the feeling of having addressed something you haven't.
-The techniques don't hold under real stress, against real resistance, in conditions you didn't control.
-The reason is not effort.
-The reason is structure.
+They fill it temporarily with a weekend seminar or a technique collection, and leave you with the feeling of something missing.
+The techniques don't hold under real stress, against real resistance, in conditions you can't control.

 First principles, not a catalog.

-A first-principles approach starts with the handful of irreducible truths that govern physical confrontation: positional hierarchy, structure and base, control before force, the relationship between distance and danger.
+A first-principles approach starts with the handful of absolute truths that govern physical confrontation: positional hierarchy, structure and base, control before force, the relationship between distance and danger.
 These are not fighting techniques.
 They are the governing logic beneath all of them.

 The framework in full.